Persian Constitutional Revolution: Leading clerical figures

 Nouri tried to get support from Mohammed Kazem Yazdi, another prominent Marja of Najaf.
 Both Mohammad Kazem and Khorasani led a great Shia school in Najaf although they had different views in politics at the same time.
 While Akhund Khorasani was an eminent Marja' in Najaf, many imitators (followers) prayed behind Kazem Yazdi too, as his lessons on legal rulings (fiqh) were famous.
 Yazdi was apolitical, holding that Usulism did not offer the liberty to support constitutional politics.
 In his view, politics was beyond his expertise and therefore he avoided taking part in it.
 Therefore during the Iranian Constitutional Revolution, he stayed neutral most of the times and seldom issued any political statement.

-This did not mean he supported Fazlullah Nouri and Mohammad Ali Shah.
+This did not mean he supported Fazlullah Nouri and Mohammad Ali Shah Qajar.
 When parliament asked him to review the final draft of constitution, he suggested some changes and signed the document.
 He said that modern industries were permissible unless explicitly prohibited by Sharia.
 He also agreed with teaching of modern sciences, and added that the state should not intervene the centers of religious learning (Hawza).
 He wasn't against formation of organizations and societies that do not create chaos, and in this regard there was no difference between religious and non-religious organizations.
 In law-making, unlike Nouri, he separated the religious (Sharia) and public law (Urfiya).
 His opinion was that the personal and family matters should be settled in religious courts by jurists, and the governmental affairs and matters of state should be taken care of by modern judiciary.
 Parliament added article 71 and 72 into the constitution based on his opinions.
 Ayatullah Yazdi said that as long as modern constitution did not force people to do what was forbidden by Sharia and refrain from religious duties, there was no reason to oppose democratic rule and the government had the right to prosecute wrongdoers.